New Zealand English: Historical development

 From the 1790s, New Zealand was visited by British, French and American whaling, sealing and trading ships.
-Their crews traded European goods with the indigenous Māori.
-The first settlers to New Zealand were mainly from Australia, many of them ex-convicts or escaped convicts.
+Their crews traded European and American goods with the indigenous Māori.
+The first European settlers to New Zealand were mainly from Australia, some of them ex-convicts or escaped convicts.
 Sailors, explorers and traders from Australia and other parts of Europe also settled.

 When in 1788 the colony of New South Wales was formed, most of New Zealand was nominally included, but no real legal authority or control was exercised.
+As a non-sovereign nation, New Zealand remained ungoverned and most European settlers intermarried with and lived among the Māori iwi in harmony.
+Settlers were greatly outnumbered by Māori and relied on them for security and safety.
+The first official missionaries, who were from England, arrived in New Zealand in 1814, bringing formal education and farming skills as well as Christianity to the communities, many of which by this time had become bi-lingual.

-However, when the New Zealand Company announced in 1839 its plans to establish colonies in New Zealand this and the increased commercial interests of merchants in Sydney and London spurred the British to take stronger action.
-Captain William Hobson was sent to New Zealand to persuade Māori to cede their sovereignty to the British Crown and on 6 February 1840, Hobson and about forty Māori chiefs signed the Treaty of Waitangi at Waitangi in the Bay of Islands.
-From this point onward there was considerable European settlement, primarily from England, Wales, Scotland and Ireland; and to a lesser extent the United States, South Africa, and various parts of continental Europe.
+When the New Zealand Company announced in 1839 its plans to establish formal colonies in New Zealand, this and the increased commercial interests of merchants in Sydney and London spurred the British to take stronger action to establish British sovereignty over New Zealand.
+Captain William Hobson was sent to New Zealand to persuade Māori to cede their sovereignty to the British Crown and on 6 February 1840 Hobson and about forty Māori chiefs (rangatira) signed the Treaty of Waitangi at Waitangi in the Bay of Islands.

+New Zealand broke its connection with New South Wales and became the Colony of New Zealand on 1 July 1841.
+From this point there was considerable European settlement, primarily from England, Scotland, Wales and Ireland, and to a lesser extent the United States, South Africa, and various parts of continental Europe.
 Some 400,000 settlers came from Britain, of whom 300,000 stayed permanently.
 Most were young people and 250,000 babies were born.

-New Zealand ceased to be part of New South Wales and became a British colony on 1 July 1841.
+After the Treaty of Waitangi, the next few years saw tensions grow over disputed land purchases by settlers as well as some communities refusing to accept British rule.
+Conflicts escalated into what became the New Zealand Wars from 1845 to 1872.
+The colonial government summoned thousands of British troops from Britain and Australia, as well as locally recruited pro-British militia forces, to mount major campaigns to overpower the Māori and Māori-allied separatist movements, eventually resulting in the defeat of the rebel forces.